Blaine Robison, M.A.

 By this time the brothers must have heard many reports of Yeshua's miracles and appear ready to believe if he would be more open about his identity.
 As other Jews of the time they would welcome the Messiah to end Roman rule.
 The statement "his brothers were not believing" does not necessarily connote uniformity.
 There is a Jewish saying that illustrates this point: "If five sons are faithful and two are not, you may cry, 'Woe is me, for my sons are unfaithful!'"
 (Stern 386).

 A significant piece of evidence that points to Jacob coming to that belief is the record of the church father Hippolytus (170-236), On the Seventy Apostles.
 In the Winter of 29-30 Yeshua sent out seventy men (Luke 10:1-11) to announce the Kingdom and gave them the same instructions that he had given the Twelve for their first mission (Matt 10:5-15).
 Jacob, the half-brother of Yeshua, is named first in the list of Hippolytus.
 There is no reason to dispute this record.
 We know that Yeshua made a personal appearance to Jacob after his resurrection (1Cor 15:7) and that Jacob joined with the eleven apostles and the other believers in Jerusalem to await empowerment by the Holy Spirit (Acts 1:14).
-In time, Jacob assumed the leadership of the Jerusalem congregation and became a prominent leader of the Body of Messiah (Acts 12:17; 15:1, 13; 21:18; 1Cor 9:5; Gal 1:19; 2:9, 12).
+In time, Jacob assumed the leadership of the Jerusalem congregation and became a prominent leader of the Body of Messiah (cf. Acts 12:17; 15:1, 13; 21:18; 1Cor 9:5; Gal 1:19; 2:9, 12).

 Jacob, the Lord's brother, perceived his calling as to the "circumcised" (Gal 2:9).
 While commentators normally take the term to mean Jews in general, it is more likely a technical term for Hebraic Jews aligned with the Pharisees (Acts 15:5; cf. the use of the term in Acts 10:45; 11:2; 15:1; Rom 4:12; 15:8; Gal 2:12; Col 4:11; Titus 1:10).
 Other than his contribution to the Jerusalem meeting of apostles and other leaders (Acts 15), the Besekh says nothing more of Jacob's ministry or death.
+However, Jacob penned a practical letter to Messianic Jews in the Diaspora to encourage their faithfulness.
+See my commentary on this letter.

 The earliest church father to write about Jacob was Hegesippus (of Jewish parentage, AD 110-180) and he records that Jacob was a holy man who took the vow of the Nazirite, performed numerous healings and exorcisms and prayed extensively at the Temple.
 Hegesippus said that the skin of Jacob's knees became "horny like that of a camel’s, by reason of his constantly bending the knee in adoration to God, and begging forgiveness for the people" (Memoirs, Book V).